dotnet/android/Documentation/guides/app-bundles.md

     > Android Studio 3.2 to build apps with dynamic features, and join
     > the beta program to publish them on Google Play.

-For Xamarin.Android to implement this feature, I believe Instant App support is needed first.
+For .NET for Android to implement this feature, I believe Instant App support is needed first.

 For more information on App Bundles, visit the [getting